Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Asymptotically MDS Array BP-XOR Codes for Matrix Multiplication

-With this code, it is possible to perfectly reconstruct user data matrix from any $k$ column combinations of $\mathcal{C}^a$ using BP decoding and as $b \rightarrow \infty$ we have $b^\prime \rightarrow b$.
-Note that the code $\mathcal{C}^a$ is not in two dimensional standard rectangle form.
-However, we introduced parameter $b^\prime$ to be able to make it analogous to standard MDS array code representations through regular binary matrices.
+A $t$-erasure correcting asymptotically MDS array BP-XOR can perfectly reconstruct the data matrix $I$ from any $n-t=k$ column combinations of $\mathcal{C}^a$ using BP decoding and as $b \rightarrow \infty$ we have $b^\prime \rightarrow b$.
+Note that the raw source data need not be in standard $b \times k$ form.
+For any positive integer $g$ satisfying $b|g$ and $k|g$, the generator matrix $G_{\mathcal{C}^a}$ should work fine for different arrangements of the data block matrix such as $b/g \times kg$.
+We finally note that the code $\mathcal{C}^a$ is not in two-dimensional standard rectangle form as in $\mathcal{C}$.
+However, we introduced another parameter $b^\prime$ to be able to make asymptotically MDS array BP-XOR codes analogous to standard MDS array codes defined over rectangle shape binary matrices.

-\begin{remark} For a given fixed code rate $r=k/n$ and $n$, we define $\epsilon(b,n)$ to be the maximum coding overhead\footnote{Since columns of $\mathcal{C}^a$ may have different sizes, the coding overhead depends on which $k$ columns are used for reconstruction.
-Also note that the coding overhead also depends on the number of columns $n$ in the code, so called array code blocklength.} of $\mathcal{C}^a$ satisfying $b^\prime = (1 + \epsilon(b,n))b$.
-The asymptotically optimal (MDS) overhead property implies that as $b\rightarrow \infty$ we have $\epsilon(b,n) \rightarrow 0$. \end{remark}
+For a given fixed code rate $r$ and $n$, let us define $\epsilon(b,n)$ to be the maximum coding overhead\footnote{Since columns of $\mathcal{C}^a$ may have different sizes, the overhead depends on which $k$ columns are used for reconstruction.
+Thus, $\epsilon(b,n)$ is the maximum over all combinations of $k$ columns.} Eventually, the coding overhead depends on the number of columns $n$ in the code, so called array code blocklength. of $\mathcal{C}^a$ satisfying $b^\prime = (1 + \epsilon(b,n))b$.
+The asymptotically optimal overhead property implies that as $\epsilon(b,n) \rightarrow 0$ we have $b\rightarrow \infty$.
+Let us provide the following theorem that sets the necessary condition/s on the parameters for the existence of asymptotically MDS array BP-XOR codes.